Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/places-extension-1/places-monitoring-extension/places-monitor-api-reference.md

 ## Start monitoring

-This API starts tracking the device's location and monitors their nearby Places
+This API starts tracking the device's location and monitors their nearby Places.

-When called, the Places Monitor will do the following:
+**Important**: To begin monitoring, the location service must have the necessary authorization.

-- If the authorization for the location service has not been provided for the application, the first call to the `start` API requests for authorization to use the location service as configured for the application
+- If the authorization for the location service has not been provided to the application, the first call to the `start` API requests the authorization to use the location service as configured for the application.

-- If available (based on device capabilities), the Places Monitor will begin tracking the user's location based on the currently set ACPPlacesMonitorMode.
-By default, the monitor will use: `ACPPlacesMonitorModeSignificantChanges`.
+- Depending on your device's capabilities, if the authorization has been provided, the Places Monitor tracks the user's location based on the currently set `ACPPlacesMonitorMode`.

+  By default, the monitor uses `ACPPlacesMonitorModeSignificantChanges`.

 {% tabs %}
 {% tab title="iOS" %}